jbcodeforce/ML-studies/docs/generativeAI/index.md

 ## Concepts

+A LLM is part of the evolation of NLP as it is a trained deep learning model that understand and generates text in a human like fashion.
+Deep learning allows a neural network to learn hierarchies of information in a way that is like the function of the human brain.
+From 2017, many NLP models are based on transformers.
+Which is a neural-network that take into account an entire sentence or paragraph at once instead of what word at a time.
+It better understands the context of a word.

+To process a text input with a transformer model, we first need to **tokenize** it into a sequence of words.
+These tokens are then **encoded** as numbers and converted into **embeddings**, which are vector-space representations of the tokens that preserve their meaning.
+Next, the encoder in the transformer transforms the embeddings of all the tokens into a **context vector**.
+Using this vector, the transformer decoder generates output based on clues.
+The decoder can produce the subsequent word.
+We can reuse the same decoder, but this time the clue will be the previously produced next-word.
+This process can be repeated to create an entire paragraph.
+This process is called **autoregressive generation**.

+Transformers do not need to code the grammar rules, they acquire them implicitly from big corpus.

+During the training process, the model learns the statistical relationships between words, phrases, and sentences, allowing it to generate coherent and contextually relevant responses when given a prompt or query.

+### Terms

 | Term | Definition |
 | --- | --- |
 | Transformer |	A ML model for transforming one sequence into another, using attention.|